Discrepancies in data: Why don’t the numbers always match up?

 This discrepancy often affects newer Adjust clients who have had apps available to install for some time.

-If an app did not initially launch in the stores with our SDK but added it later, all “old" users who update the app will be tracked as new users by Adjust.
+If an app did not initially launch in the stores with our SDK and the SDK was added at a later date, all “old" users who update the app will be classified as new users by Adjust.
 Apple and Google will merely note an update.

 This leads to a spike in the first couple of weeks of the update (potentially months depending on the age/popularity of the app), with a sharp decline towards more realistic numbers.
 If your app has a large user base prior to using Adjust, it will likely take longer for the effect to balance out.